TinsleyDevers/TwitchChatOBS/readme.md

 ## Configuration

 On first run, the application will create a default `config.ini` file.
-Edit this file to configure:
+Edit this file or use the settings dashboard to configure:

 - Twitch connection settings (bot username, token, channel)
 - OBS WebSocket settings (if using OBS integration)